Here are 10 of the best new shows coming to Netflix UK this during the festive season

-The festive season is due to begin, and with it, comes a whole host of new bingeworthy films and series to streaming platform Netflix.
+December is finally here, and with it, comes a whole host of new quality TV series and movies to the world’s most popular streaming platform Netflix.

 It’s no wonder Netflix have a reported 213 million subscribers worldwide.